omnibor/spec/SPEC.md

 The artifact id and GitBOM Document id must both be of the Artifact Identifier Type declared in the GitBOM Document header.

+#### GitBOM Document Character Encoding

+All characters in a GitBOM document are encoded in ascii.
+Please note: all '\n' must be encoded as '\n' characters, *not* the line delimiter of the platform.

 ### GitBOM Identifier Embedding

 Each build tool should embed into the output artifact a new line terminated, lexically ordered, list of GitBOM identifiers for each mandatory Artifact Identifier Type in a manner: